timosarkar/networking/README.md

 - Network security achieved through LAN segmentation and micro-segmentation
 - Configuring VLAN access
 - Installing SCCM and provisioning virtual machines through network boot

+# What even is Vagrant and why should I bother using it?

+# Suggested Pre-requesities

+I heavily suggest the use of the new Microsoft Windows Terminal which is available here: https://apps.microsoft.com/store/detail/windows-terminal

+# Installing and configuring Vagrant on Windows 10/11 Host

+## Synopsis

+In this section I will cover how to setup vagrant and how to prepare your host-environment for the re-production of this lab-environment.

+## Download Vagrant

+You can simply download Vagrant from this link: https://www.vagrantup.com/downloads.
+In my case, I use a Windows 11 64bit Host, so I chose amd64.
+After the download you should be able to run the .msi file and accept the license agreement.
+After that a UAC Elevation windows should popup which you need to confirm.